 Every prospect is unique and needs different things to move towards a purchase.
 Broadly speaking, they can be categorised into three groups for the purpose of building sales funnels and producing content:

 - Top of the funnel: need general information about a topic or a problem they’re having.

 - Middle of the funnel: are looking for more information about a product or service in order to start considering their purchasing options.

 - And bottom of the funnel: need to know the reasons why they should choose a certain product or service, and specifically why it solves their problem.

 You need content on your website, on your landing pages and your blog that addresses each of these groups and prompts them to move further down the funnel towards a purchase.

-Regardless of how brilliant your emails, social posts, and website is, they can always be better.
-A/B testing, or comparing the conversion rates of two versions of your site, is a great way to continually fine-tune your online sales funnel.
+Regardless of how brilliant your emails, social posts, and website are, they can always be better.
+A/B testing, or comparing the conversion rates of two versions of your site, is a great way to fine-tune your online sales funnel.